 Five car-freeSummer adventuresclose to London

-Here are half a dozen day trips that are varied and beautiful.
+Here are half a dozen day car-free summer adventures that are varied and beautiful.
 Visit gardens, palaces, deer parks and nature reserves.
 Take a stroll beside the River Orwell in Ipswich or a boat trip over the Thames at Richmond.
 These expeditions head off in all directions to see Surrey's finest flowers at RHS Wisley, Kent's incredible Knole Park or Suffolk's Helmingham Hall.
 Discover oases for wildlife close to the capital; spot egrets, warblers and lapwings at the RSPB's Rainham Marshes or kestrels, terns and kingfishers round the rushy ponds at Rye Meads.
 Take the train, bus, tube or even boat - it's all part of the adventure.

 1. RHS Wisley, Surrey